 There were a lot of similarities between Tom Zenk and Rick Martel of The Can-Am Connection.
-They had a similar style in the ring and they looked like they could be brothers.
-They were poised to become one of the greatest tag team’s in WWE history but greed got in the way of that.
+They had a similar style in the ring, and they looked like they could be brothers.
+They were poised to become one of the greatest teams in WWE, but greed got in the way.
 So what happened?
 It depends on whose side of the story you believe…

 In a battle of he said-he said, Rick Martel and Tom Zenk each tell their sides of the story of what happened behind the scenes to mark the rise and demise of The Can-Am Connection:

 “I saw Tom Zenk wrestle when I was with the AWA.
 I saw a lot of similarities with me.
 My style, my looks.
 Of course, before I saw him, I remember Nick Bockwinkel was the first to tell me.